SAP-archive/cloud-bulletinboard-ads/Service2ServiceCommunication/Exercise_21_Receive_MQ_Messages.md

     SimpleMessageListenerContainer container = new SimpleMessageListenerContainer(connectionFactory);

     container.setQueueNames();
-    container.setPrefetchCount(20);// avoid backpressure: limit number of unacknowledged messages for a particular channel container.setDefaultRequeueRejected(false); // to prevent requeuing in case of exception container.setMessageListener(messageListener); // registers StatisticsListener
+    container.setPrefetchCount(20);// limit number of unacknowledged messages for a particular channel (creates backpressure to RabbitMQ) container.setDefaultRequeueRejected(false); // to prevent requeuing in case of exception container.setMessageListener(messageListener); // registers StatisticsListener
     container.setAutoStartup(true);